Starmie: In other media

 Starmie appears in Pokémon: The Series, with one being featured on Misty's team since her introduction, who accompanies protagonist Ash Ketchum.
 Misty had trouble using her Starmie, often times losing with it.
 Instead, she used it as a mode of transport.
 In the anime, Starmie is voiced by Japanese voice actress Rikako Aikawa.
+Mega Starmie made its debut appearance in the 121st episode of Pokémon Horizons: The Series.
+In the episode, it is owned by the character Friede and is referred to as "Instructor Starmie".

-"First Prize For Starmie" is an entry in the Pokémon Tales board book series for children.
-Written by Kazuyuki Yamamoto, illustrated by Kagemaru Himeno and published by Viz Media, it tells the story of a group of Starmie that race each other across the galaxy, with one exploring the cosmo to get home for Christmas.
+"First Prize for Starmie" is an entry in the Pokémon Tales board book series for children.
+Written by Kazuyuki Yamamoto, illustrated by Kagemaru Himeno and published by Viz Media, it tells the story of a group of Starmie that race each other across the galaxy, with one exploring the cosmos to get home for Christmas.